rinaldo-rex/rinaldo-rex.github.io/src/2026/mark_my_words.md

 I'm thinking of doing more such interesting predictions under the same series.

 Are they really predictions?
-Not really.
+Not really{{footnote: For those who takes this too seriously: These aren't _real_ predictions.
+They are just observations that I believe people are overseeing at the time of its existance}}.
 But just like I believe that it'll help me understand the times better, I believe it'll help others as well.
 Worst case, it'll just kickstart a conversation.
 An ice breaker.

 Stay tuned for some wild predictions!
 (Not really, since some are going to be plain obvious! 😂)